sgilda/maven-qstools-plugin/README.md

     mvn -U org.jboss.maven.plugins:maven-qstools-plugin:bom-check

+If you need to ignore certain known dependencies from being checked, you can use the `qstools.bom-check.ignoredDependencies` property.

+Example:

+    mvn -U org.jboss.maven.plugins:maven-qstools-plugin:bom-check -Dqstools.bom-check.ignoredDependencies=<groupId 1>:<artifactId 1>:jar:<version 1>,<groupId 2>:<artifactId 2>:jar:<version 2>

 By default, the project build will fail if some managed dependenciy is not resolvable.
-You can overwrite this behavior by using `qstools.bom-check.failbuild` property:
+You can overwrite this behavior by using `qstools.bom-check.failbuild` property.
+This will run on `REPORT ONLY` mode.

+Example:

     mvn -U org.jboss.maven.plugins:maven-qstools-plugin:bom-check -Dqstools.bom-check.failbuild=false